Atlanta Lane Splitting Accident Lawyer

-Contact our law firm today to request a free consultation with one of our experienced Atlanta personal injury lawyers.
+Contact our law firm today to request a free consultation with one of our experienced lawyers.

-How Our Atlanta Personal Injury Lawyers Can Help if You’ve Been Injured in a Lane Splitting Accident
+How Hasner Law, PC Can Help if You’ve Been Injured in a Lane Splitting Accident

 Lane splitting accidents can cause traumatic injuries.
 When a motorcyclist splits lanes and causes an accident, everyone involved will point fingers.
 Insurance companies will likely try to pin the blame on you to reduce their liability.
 You need an attorney to help you defend against allegations that you caused the crash.

 At Hasner Law, PC, our personal injury lawyers in Atlanta, Georgia, understand motorcycle accident claims.
 We have over 80 years of experience dealing with insurance companies, so we know how they operate.
 Our legal team stands up for accident victim’s rights and fights for fair compensation for their injuries.